 Tip: If an item is blocking your view, hold down on it and drag it off to the side.
 Any item not in its proper place will be red.
 Double tap a red item to make it return to where it belongs.

 The status button allows you to select items with a particular status.

 The types button allows you to select items of a particular type, such as features, contexts, and objects.

 iDig begins with all items visible on a top plan.
 You can always return to this initial view by tapping the “start over” button in the top left corner of the screen.

 Technical Description: The pencil, status, and types buttons function as combination filters.
 This means that you can select a certain area with the pencil, select certain types of items, select a certain status, and the resulting view will be only those items that meet all filter criteria.
 (The text search box contributes to the final view as well.)
 Any button that is actively filtering will turn blue.
-Double tapping a blue button will reset that particular filter.
 Tapping the “start over” button simply resets the filters, resulting in all items being displayed on the initial plan layout again.

 Trenches and Plans

 In iDig, items are organized into trenches and trenches are associated with a background plan.
 You can select the current trench by tapping on the trench title (above the list of items) and you can select the current plan by tapping on the plan title (above the displayed plan).

 The settings button opens up the settings panel, where trenches and plans can be created and edited.

 The action button provides context-dependent actions you can perform on items, such as copying and pasting items between trenches.